Meet the Artists

 Kai Brown’s first venture into ceramics began as recently as 2015.
-Her pieces, including tabletop and wall clocks, reflect happy, whimsical designs often incorporating a bird image or two.
+Love of animals and angels is reflected in her whimsical clocks, kitchen accessories, ornaments and wall hangings.
+She hopes her happy critter designs make you smile.
 A permanent resident of Alto, Kai’s other creative pursuits include designing interiors, cooking classes and writing children’s books.
-Her books are currently available on Amazon and other online book stores.

 Linda is a watercolor and fiber artist.
 She shows New Mexico landscapes in its color and architectural design in a representative and impressionistic style.
 She also hand dyes silk chiffon, applying wool, more silk and yarn for a wet felting technique called nuno felting, shown in wearable art, ponchos, wraps, scarves and shawls.

-Deborah began fusing glass several years ago in a small shop in Midtown Ruidoso, making dichroic glass jewelry and fell in love with the process.
+Deborah began fusing glass several years ago in a small shop in Midtown Ruidoso, making dichroic glass jewelry and then fell in love with the process.
 Since that time, she has branched out into larger pieces including plates and bowls, many of which are produced with the "on the edge" technique.
-She has also had a lifelong love of photography and introduced prints of her work at the 2015 Tour.

 Weaving involves the texture, color, and flow of the materials used.
 Having been taught by her mother as a child, Nancie returned to weaving over 20 years ago.
 She uses new and recycled materials in her functional work.
 The colors and texture of the southwest influence her in how Nancie combines her materials to get the results she wants.
 She uses natural as well as man-made yarns and spins some from local sheep to give greater texture.
 Each item is unique and one-of-a-kind.